YottaDB/YDBDoc/GTMAdminOps/encryption.rst

 |                                      |                         |                              | AES256CFB as implemented by OpenSSL - (version >= 0.9.8)                                 |                 |
 +--------------------------------------+-------------------------+------------------------------+------------------------------------------------------------------------------------------+-----------------+

 Where the table lists a package version number followed by "+ fix" it means that in the process of testing, we identified issues with the package that we fixed.
-We have provided the source code for our fixes to the upstream package maintainers.
-If you have a support agreement with YottaDB/FIS, we will share that source code with you, upon request.

 The reference implementation uses: